stahlmatias/aws-chalice/README.md

 # Implement observability best practices

-The first thing we need to do is import the appropriate packages.
+The first thing we need to do is import the appropriate packages then instantiate these classes and next register middleware for our application.

 ```
 from chalice import Chalice